The Divine Feminine Version (DFV) of the New Testament: Basic Principles

 |John 4:42||We know that this is truly the Savior of the world.||We know that he truly is the Messiah, the Life-Giver of the world.|

-Our decision to use “life” and “Life-Giver” instead of “salvation” and “Savior” in the Divine Feminine Version doesn’t rely entirely on the Aramaic evidence, however.
+Our decision to use “life” and “Life-Giver” instead of “salvation” and “Savior” in the Divine Feminine Version doesn’t rely entirely on the Aramaic evidence.
 Our intent isn’t to supplement our use of the Greek New Testament with the Syriac Gospels and the Peshitta as a matter of ideological convenience; it’s rather to reflect better how early Semitic readers may have understood the Greek terms in the context of a broader range of meanings.
-Our hope is that this will assist contemporary readers of the New Testament in envisioning afresh one more aspect of Christian theology in a more positive light.
+Our hope is that this will assist contemporary readers of the New Testament in envisioning afresh once more this aspect of Christian theology in a more positive light.

 “Torah” instead of “Law”